EinGyinMoe/Group3/use-cases/use-case-10.md

-# USE CASE: 10 Produce a population report that requires name of the continent/region/country.
+# USE CASE: 1 Produce a Report on getting all city in the country from database sorted in descending order.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an Organization user, I want to product a population report that requires name of the continent/region/country so that I can support population information reporting to the organization.
+As an Organization user, I want to product a report on getting all city in the country from database sorted in descending order so that I can support population reporting of the organization.

 ### Scope